alehyen/offline-sync/README.md

 ### Explanation

-The backend is a simple NodeJS server that handle a GET and a PUT request to fetch and edit a collection of profiles data. (there was no need to use express since it's a simple server)
+The backend is a simple NodeJS server that handle a GET and a PUT request to fetch and edit a collection of profiles data. (there was no need to use express since it's a simple server, also for the database layer I'm using just memory since sql or nosql is really necessary)

 The front is a React app created with create-react-app and uses service workers for offline user experience.